-For the Chicken and Sauce: Trim tops of chilies and discard seeds (see here for more detailed instructions).
+For the Chicken and Sauce: Trim tops of chiles and discard seeds (see here for more detailed instructions).
 Place on a microwave-safe plate and microwave on high power until pliable and fragrant, about 15 seconds.
-Cut chilies into thin strips using kitchen shears or a sharp knife.
+Cut chiles into thin strips using kitchen shears or a sharp knife.

 Discard bay leaf.
 Transfer remaining ingredients from pressure cooker to the jar of a blender.
 Add soy sauce and lime juice.
 Blend, starting at low speed and slowly increasing to high until sauce is smooth.
 Season to taste with salt and stir in 3 tablespoons of cilantro.
 Transfer to a bowl.

 When chicken is cool enough to handle, discard skin and bones.
 Shred chicken meat roughly with your fingers or two forks.
 Fold in 1/4 cup of sauce and season to taste with salt and pepper.